eLearning Levels of Interactivity and Articulate 360

 Articulate 360 has many tools available to assist you in crafting your interactions, and in encouraging your learners to interact with their computer screens.

-Over the years that our industry has been around, research has supported the finding that there are generally four levels of interactivity available to you, when crafting your e-learning masterpiece.
+There are generally four levels of interactivity available when crafting your e-learning masterpiece.

 Level 1 – Passive Interaction

-The first level (conveniently named Level 1) is your entry level interactivity.
-The level of interactivity is relatively passive.
+This is your entry level interactivity.
 In passive interactions, the learner reads information on the screen, and navigates backwards and forward throughout the course.
 The types of things you would expect to see at this level include text, images, diagrams, auto-played videos/animations; and the standard next and previous buttons.
 Nothing too ‘flashy’, fairly minimalist and functional.
 Level I interactivity is great for simple information.

 The primary thing to keep in mind about Level 1 interactions is keep them super short, with free navigation for your learner.
 This means they can jump in and get the information they want and spend as long or as little in the module as they want without the risk of boredom and disengagement kicking in.
 Level 1 is also great for short updates or ‘Just in time’ information.